bzmark/Chicago-Crime-Demo/README.md

 The matrix shootings_X contains records of aggravated batteries with handguns broken down by community area.
 This is meant to reflect shootings, however, cross referencing these records with a [database from the Chicago Tribune](https://www.chicagotribune.com/news/data/ct-shooting-victims-map-charts-htmlstory.html) suggests that it is only around 90% accurate.
 The shooting data spans March 2002 to August 2018.
 Note that due to the higher frequency of shootings, 'shootings_X' is discretized into one day periods rather than one week periods, and exact counts are recorded rather than binary indicators.
 The shooting data is included in case it is of interest to others, but it is not used in the demos.

+## Network Estimation Demo

+To run this demo call network_estimation_demo.m.
+The demo begins by pruning the homicide data so that it contain only homicides from the nine community areas which recorded at least 300 homicides during the period.
+The majority of community areas experience a small number of murders which makes it more challenging to learn an influence network included all the areas.

+After the pruning, we are left with matrices X and Z of dimension 9 by 918.
+We break these matrices into a training period of 600 week and a testing period of 318 weeks.
+Using the partially observed data Z_train, we learn a network A_hat_adjusted using our method which accounts for the missing data, as well as a network A_hat_unadjusted using a naive method which ignores missing data.

+Finally, the demo compare the log-likelihood of events during the test period for both of these networks.